Audio leaks commission interferes in judiciary’s internal matters, observes CJP Bandial

 The hearing

-At the outset of the proceeding, AGP Awan came to the rostrum and objected to the five-member larger bench hearing the case.
+At the outset of the proceedings, AGP Awan came to the rostrum and objected to the five-member larger bench hearing the case.

 At this, the CJP remarked, “How can the government select judges of the Supreme Court [to serve] its own purpose?”